cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 ![I LIED](data/input/spurious_data.gif)

 we've made one for you!
 This will read data, configure the model, and return results.
-Try running the file will different options to see how it works:
+Try running the file with different options to see how it works:
 ```
 # edit this if you cloned the repo elsewhere
 repo_dir=/home/$USER/git/cluster-scripts